 How to Address Treatment-Resistant OCD

-A randomized controlled trial looked at treating OCD in young people who haven't responded well to previous treatments.
+A randomized controlled trial looked at treating obsessive compulsive disorder in young people who haven't responded well to previous treatments.
 They found that when these kids received specialized therapy, like CBT, with or without medication changes, their symptoms got a lot better.
 But they also discovered that many kids hadn't been getting the right kind of therapy before, which made their OCD worse.
 The study suggests that giving the proper treatment can help kids with OCD feel better (Krebs et al., 2014).

 For Emily, it meant gradually facing her fears, whether it was touching a “contaminated” object or resisting the urge to perform her rituals.
 Over time, those small victories added up.
 She began to reclaim control over her life, one brave step at a time.